+“I’m at an undisclosed location,” Stephen Bloom tells me.
 “I left because I don’t want some of these crazy people who are reading everything they want to read into my story to know where I am.”

 The University of Iowa journalism professor — currently a visiting prof at the University of Michigan — is still getting hate mail and threatening calls from critics of his Atlantic magazine piece, “Observations from 20 Years of Iowa Life,” which was posted Dec.
 9.